AMWA-TV/is-05/docs/Controllers.md

 ## Connection Management

-The Controller SHALL implement connection management according to the [APIs section](APIs.md) of this specufucation.
+The Controller SHALL implement connection management according to the [APIs section](APIs.md) of this specification.

 The Controller SHALL be able to perform an immediate activation between a specified Sender and Receiver	via the IS-05 Connection API